 10 Research Prizes reward EPFL Researchers

-Last Friday, October 2, 10 EPFL Researchers have been rewarded for their research projects.
+10 young EPFL researchers have been rewarded for their research projects this year again.
 These prizes are offered by Foundations and EPFL.

-Zoom on these awards and their prize-winners 2015:
+Zoom on these awards and their 2021 prize-winners:

-- ABB Award: created by the house Asea Brown Boveri Ltd., this prize rewards an original scientific work in the domains of energy, production, transport, distribution and the use of energy under all its forms (odd years) or computing, automatic and telecommunications (even years).
-This year, this prize was awarded to Amalie Dualeh for her thesis “Analysis of Key Electronic, Optical and Structural Parameters in Mesoscopic Solid-State Solar Cells” and to Bo Jiang for his thesis “Ceramics based technologies for high-temperature micro-reactors”.
+- ABB Award: created by the house Asea Brown Boveri Ltd., this prize rewards an original scientific work in the domains of energy, production, transport, distribution and the use of energy under all its forms or computing, automatic and telecommunications.
+This year, the prize was awarded to Michael Graf for his thesis “2D nanopores: fabrication, energy harvesting and field-effect sensing”.

 - EPFL Doctorates Awards: established in 1993 to distinguish the works of doctorates of exceptional quality and arouse vocations of particularly qualified researchers, this prize rewards two candidates having written a remarkable thesis for its originality, the impact of the results and the presentation.
-This year, this prize was awarded to Lukas Kull for his thesis “High-Speed CMOS ADC Design for 100 Gb/s Communication Systems” and to Gilles Puy for his thesis “Efficient compressive sampling strategies and novel reconstruction methods with applications in MRI”.
+This year, the prize was awarded to Alberto Ciarrocchi for his thesis “Electronic, excitonic and magnetic properties of two-dimensional heterostructures”, and to Junqiu Liu for his thesis "Silicon Nitride Nonlinear Integrated Photonics".

 - University Latsis Prize: offered by the Foundation Latsis Internationale, a non-profit public institution created in 1975, this prize rewards a research work which makes an important contribution and an international innovation in the field of the sciences and of the technology.
-This year, this prize was awarded to Hugo Dil for his research project “Influence of spin-orbit interaction (SOI) on the electronic structure of novel materials”.
+This year, the prize was awarded to Bruno Correia for his research project “Computational design of vaccine antigens for pandemic preparedness”.

 - ZKS Prize: offered by the Zeno Karl Schindler Foundation created in 2005, this prize rewards a post-doctoral research project which makes an important contribution or an international innovation in the field of the sciences of the environment or the technologies having a positive impact on the environment or the sustainable development.
-This year, this prize was awarded to Endre Horváth for his research project “Swoxid: Next generation filters for air -and water purifiers”.
+This year, the prize was awarded to Jovana Milic for her research project “Hybrid Supramolecular Materials for Renewable Energy Conversion in Photovoltaics”.